DefinitionThis section has been translated automatically.

 PVA group III (mixed cell)

-- Idiopathic scarring alopecia with unspecific clinical and histopathological findings.
+- Idiopathic scarring alopecia with non-specific clinical and histopathological findings.

-- End stage of various inflammatory scarring alopecia
+- End stage of various inflammatory scarring alopecias.

-Classification of secondary scarring alopecia according to etiological criteria (varies according to Kanti V et al. 2018)
+Classification of secondary scarring alopecias according to etiologic criteria (varied according to Kanti V et al. 2018).

 Physical or chemical trauma

 - Bacterial infections

 - Viral infections (e.g. necrotizing zoster)

 - Mycoses(Tinea capitis profunda)